Two people flying from Auckland to Fiji test positive for Covid-19

 * Coronavirus: No restrictions on cards for Kiwis returning from India, despite 28 positive cases

+“It’s also important to note that any people who disembarked in Auckland from that flight and didn’t transit through, would’ve been taken to a managed isolation facility and would’ve completed their isolation period by now.”

+The NZ MoH spokesman said while no information about CT value had yet been reported, given the lack of symptoms and the travel history, it was plausible that these were historic cases.

-Following their standard infection prevention and control protocols, frontline border and quarantine staff who were directly involved with the cases will be monitored and tested as necessary, the statement continued.
+Following the standard infection prevention and control protocols, the Fijian frontline border and quarantine staff who were directly involved with the cases will be monitored and tested as necessary.

 The small Pacific nation has only had 55 cases in total since their first case on March 19, 2020.